-18 Types of LMS: Complete Guide to Major LMS Types
+8 Types of LMS: Complete Guide to Major LMS Types

-At the forefront of this quest are learning management systems.
-Platforms that have gradually become synonymous with modern learning.
+The landscape of education & training is rapidly evolving.
+At the forefront of this are learning management systems.
+Platforms that have gradually become synonymous with e-learning.

-18 Major Types of LMS in 2024
+8 Major Types of LMS in 2025

 The options we have today in learning management systems are vast and varied.
-And this diversity caters to different learning environments & technological needs.
+And this diversity caters to different online learning environments & technological needs.

-Here, we’ll explore the 18 major types of LMS, each serving unique purposes & sectors.
+Here, we’ll explore the 8 major types of LMS, each serving unique purposes & sectors.

 1.SaaS LMS/Cloud Based LMS

-Software as a Service (SaaS) LMSs are cloud-based solutions.
+Software as a service (SaaS) LMSs are cloud-based solutions.
 It’s a web-based LMS hosted on the provider’s servers.
-Thus reducing any load on the user.
+Cloud-based learning management systems are popular for their quick deployment & subscription-based LMS pricing models.

 Benefits:

-Benefits of SaaS LMS/Cloud Based LMS
+Benefits of a SaaS LMS

 Limitations:

-Limitations of SaaS LMS/Cloud Based LMS
+Limitations of a SaaS LMS

 Examples: